Marketing Strategies: Does your “people pleaser” pattern get in the way?

 Trust your gut; you'll know if it's not a win for you.
 Your job is to let it go and trust that you're making room for a wonderful, new, ideal client.

-Have a question for Maya?
-Ask or leave a comment below!
+Have a question for Maya or want to leave a comment?
+Click here.